-Date Filed with Dean/Administrator Date of Conference Check one: The assignment was not arbitrarily or unreasonably imposed.The disputed assignment has been resolved, as follows: Dean or App ropriate Administrator Date of Decision

-PART 3: UFF NOTICE OF INTENT TO REFER ASSIGNMENT DISPUTE TO NEUTRAL UMPIRE

-The decision of the dean or other appropriate administrator is not satisfactory and the UFF hereby gives notice of its intent to refer the dispute to a neutral umpire.
+Date Filed with Dean/Administrator Date of Conference Check one: ☐ The assignment was not arbitrarily of ☐ The disputed assignment has been r t arbitrarily or unreasonably imposed. nt has been resolved, as follows: Dean or App propriate Administrator Date of Decision PART 3: UI UMPIRE FF NOTICE OF INTENT TO REFER ASSIGNMENT DISPUTE TO NEUTRAI of the dean or other appropria of its intent to refer the dispute te administrator is not satisfactory and the UFF herebye to a neutral umpire.
+Faculty Men nber's Name Date of Receipt by President's Representative UFF Represe entative Receipt Acknowledged by President's Representative

-Faculty Member's Name

-Date of Receipt by President's Representative

-UFF Representative

-Receipt Acknowledged by President's Representative
+FLORIDA STATE UNIVERSITY BOARD OF TRUSTEES AND UNITED FACULTY OF FLORIDA EXCLUSIVE ASSIGNMENT DISPUTE RESOLUTION PROCEDURE